ctford/leipzig/README.md

   (phrase [3/3 3/3 2/3 1/3 3/3]
           [  0   0   0   1   2])

-To play a melody, put it into a particular key and time and pass it to play:
+To play a melody, define a default arrangement, put the melody into a particular key and time and then pass it to play:

+  (defmethod play-note :default [{midi :pitch}] (sampled-piano midi))

   (->> melody
     (where :time (bpm 90))